GoFundMe recruits Change.org comms chief as first European hire

 He joins today (4 January) and will be based in London, working alongside GoFundMe's media director Kelsea Little, who oversees PR and crisis management from the company's headquarters in San Diego.

-"Kelsea and I will work together to build the brand's social channels in the UK and create bigger fundraising stories throughout the UK and Europe by working more closely with campaign organisers," Coventry told PRWeek.
+"Kelsea and I will work together in the UK to build the brand's social channels and media output by working with campaign organisers to drive major fundraising stories.
+We'll also be on hand to support European expansion," Coventry told PRWeek.

 He will report to GoFundMe vice president of policy and communications Dan Pfeiffer, who served as a senior advisor to the White House before joining the company in December 2015.